2016 Water Resources Art & Poetry Contest Guidelines

 - Students may work in small groups or individually.
 Please submit an entry form for each student whether they worked individually or in a group.

-- Use the Sample Entry Form to see what information is needed for each student entry.
+- Use the Entry Form ahead of time to see what information is needed for each student entry.
 The accuracy of this information is very important since it will be used for all notifications and to acknowledge student and school participation.

 - To participate in the contest, teachers, parents, principals or other adults must use the Online Entry Form.